EvgenyNerush/easy-xray/README.md

 First you need a Linux server (VPS) with [jq](https://jqlang.github.io/jq/) and `openssl` installed, they can be found in repositories of almost all popular Linux distributions.
 Then download whole `easy-xray` folder to the VPS, make the script `ex.sh` executable, and run a desired command with it.
 Use `./ex.sh help` to see the list of all available commands and `./ex.sh install` to start interactive prompt that installs and configures XRay.
+Do not use easy-xray for user `root`, use usual user and `sudo` instead.

 ```
 chmod +x ex.sh